Method · 16 Jun 2026 · Samuel Pouyt

 The staffed desk and the video wall are the visible part, and they are easy to mistake for the thing itself.
 But most of the value is the discipline—the maintained picture, the baseline, the graded read—not the real estate.
 A small organisation will rarely justify a centre of its own, and it does not have to in order to get the capability.
 The picture and the judgement can be delivered as intelligence long before anyone builds a room to house them.

-That is what Aegilo Exposure is: the GSOC’s measured baseline and honest pulse, delivered as a sourced assessment rather than a wall of screens—so you are told what changed and why it matters, not buried in alerts.
+That is what Aegilo Assessment and Aegilo Monitoring are between them: the GSOC’s measured baseline and honest pulse, delivered as a sourced assessment rather than a wall of screens—so you are told what changed and why it matters, not buried in alerts.
+A staffed GSOC capability of our own is in build.